svisser/logaugment/README.rst

 =======================

 The call `logaugment.add` adds default values for that key.
-You should not repeatedly call logaugment.add just to change the value - it's intended as set-once-and-forget functionality.
-In that case it's better to use `logaugment.set`.
+You should not repeatedly call logaugment.add just to change the value; in that case it's better to use `logaugment.set`.

 Why?
 ====